desyn8686/Tudo/README.md

 List: The currently focused list.
 group: The currently focused group.

-Standard navigation keys are used to move through these menus, and <space> or <enter> confirms an entry.
+Standard navigation keys are used to move through these menus, and 'space' or 'enter' confirms an entry.
 Play around with the reminder overlay.
 I think you'll find it to be rather intuitive.